rexrainbow/phaser3-rex-notes/docs/docs/ui-textarea.md

         - `'drag'` : Control slider by dragging thumb game object.
 Default setting.
         - `'click'` : Control slider by touching track game object.
         - `'none'` : Disable sider controlling.
-    - Set to `false` to ignore slider.
+    - Set to `false` to skip creating slider.
 - `scroller` : Configuration of scroller behavior.
     - `scroller.slidingDeceleration` : Deceleration of slow down when dragging released.
         - Set `false` to disable it.
     - `scroller.backDeceleration` : Deceleration of pull back when out of bounds.
         - Set `false` to disable it.
-    - Set to `false` to ignore scroller.
+    - Set to `false` to skip creating scroller.
 - `clamplChildOY` : Set `true` to clamp scrolling.
 - `space` : Pads spaces
     - `space.left`, `space.right`, `space.top`, `space.bottom` : Space of bounds.